microsoft/qsharp-runtime/src/Simulation/qdk_sim_rs/README.md

          To generate and view the documentation for this crate locally, please
          run:

-         $ cargo +nightly doc --features python --open -->
+         $ cargo doc --features python,document-features --open
+-->

-# Quantum Development Kit Preview Simulators
+# Rust-based Quantum Development Kit Simulators

-> ## **📝** NOTE
->
-> This crate is in **preview**, and may undergo breaking API changes with no notice.
->
-> As a preview feature, this crate may be buggy or incomplete.
-Please check the tracking issue at [microsoft/qsharp-runtime#714](https://github.com/microsoft/qsharp-runtime/issues/714) for more information.

 > ## **ⓘ** TIP
 >
-> This crate provides low-level APIs for interacting with experimental simulators.
-If you're interested in using the experimental simulators to run your Q# programs, please see the installation instructions at <https://github.com/microsoft/qsharp-runtime/blob/main/documentation/preview-simulators.md>.
+> This crate provides low-level APIs for interacting with the Rust-base simulators included in the Quantum Development Kit.
+If you're interested in using these simulators to run your Q# programs, please see the installation instructions at <https://github.com/microsoft/qsharp-runtime/blob/main/documentation/preview-simulators.md>.

 This crate implements simulation functionality for the Quantum Development Kit, including: